-11.10.7 How to Delete Playlist Elements from a Playlist
+How to Delete an Element from a Playlist

-To delete a playlist element in a playlist using the Remote Panel, proceed as follows:
+To delete a playlist element in a playlist, proceed as follows:

-- While you are in Playlist Edit mode, scroll within the playlist to the element that needs to be deleted. - If the Browse mode is active, the first frame will appear on the display as each clip is scrolled through. - 2.
-Select Delete from the Playlist Edit menu.
+- While you are in Playlist Edit mode, scroll within the playlist to the element that needs to be deleted. - If the Browse mode is active, the first frame will appear on the display as each clip is scrolled through. - Select Delete from the Playlist Edit menu.